seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 *Pulls off the friar 's hood, and discovers DUKE VINCENTIO*

 **DUKE VINCENTIO**
-Thou art the first knave that e'er mad'st a duke.
+Thou art the first knave that e'er made'st a duke.
 First, provost, let me bail these gentle three.

 *\[To LUCIO]*